How Scout Works

 You don't have to organize all your plugins into roles; you can leave some as individual plugins on a server.
 However, to fully take advantage of roles, you probably want to place as many plugins into roles as possible.3) Use your account key for new servers

 Previously, you had to generate a unique key for each server in your account (or use cloud keys).
 Now, you have just one account-wide key, which you'll see on the "add server" page after conversion.
-You'll see instructions for the Chef recipe there as well.
+You'll see instructions for the Chef recipe and Puppet module there as well.

 I'm transitioning to roles from an old-style account.
 Is it safe for me to just switch out client keys w/the account key?

 Yes.
 Scout fetches server by the account key and hostname, and since the hostname hasn't changed, the same plugins will be fetched.